Jun-Lizst/leo1234jv4/content/resource/cellularmetabolism.md

     - Glucose: \
     ---AMPK
+    - Nitrogen sensing in yeast cells

 6. **Open questions**
     - How cells sense, integrate and respond to nutrient availability and how lysosomes are involved in the process?
     - How amino acids were sensed?
-More amino acid sensors?
+More amino acid sensors ?
-    - How different or similar the amino acid and nutrient inputs are that drive mTORC1/TORC1 signaling in diverse organisms?
+    - How different or similar the amino acid and nutrient inputs are that drive mTORC1/TORC1 signaling in diverse organisms ?
     - Is GATOR2 the nutrient sensing hub complex ?
-How does it work to integrate multiple nutrient inputs?
+How does it work to integrate multiple nutrient inputs ?
     - How does brain sense the stress of energy supply and initiate its response program?
+    - what is the nitrogen sensor in yeast cells ?

 ### II. **Cell signaling in innate immune response**